Office of the Administrative Law Judges

 - To ensure impartiality, ALJ-issued orders are sent to all parties in a case.

 - The parties may file motions which request the ALJ to take certain actions.

 - All motions and other papers (except subpoena requests) are filed with the Office of the Secretary which distributes them to the ALJs.

-- A case may be decided based on the written record or the ALJ may hold a hearing, similar to a trial, where witnesses appear in person and give testimony under oath
+- A case may be decided after a hearing using the written record or the ALJ may hold a hearing, similar to a trial, where witnesses appear in person or virtually and give testimony under oath.

 ALJ’s Initial Decision